 To file for your tax return you will need your W-2 and Form 1040 EZ or 1040NR-EZ depending upon your residency status.
 By January 31st you will receive a W-2 Form from your employer.

 Those who participated in the northern program will receive two W-2 Forms: one from your northern employer and one from your current employer.

 Please note that we strongly suggest seeking appropriate advice when claiming your taxes.
 Completing your tax returns is your responsibility.
 All tax returns must be filed by April 15th.

 How will I be able to contact my friends and family?

-If you are housed by the appointed housing company, you will have a DSL internet connection for flat mates to share.
+If you are utilizing the Workaway appointed housing, you will have a DSL internet connection for flat mates to share.
 Participants will need to provide their own laptop or computer.
 It is recommended that you establish an e-mail address prior to your arrival as a great deal of communication will take place over the Internet.